The night the dream died? Liverpool's Premier League title hopes rocked by Tottenham draw | Goal.com

 Jurgen Klopp’s men gave everything, fighting back from the shock of Son Heung-min’s 56th-minute opener to level through Luis Diaz, 16 minutes from time.

-Anfield was bouncing as the home side chased a winner, which ultimately never came.
+Anfield was bouncing as the home side chased a winner, but it never came.

 Who ever would have thought that Tottenham would have such a big say in the title race?
-Having taken six points off City this season, Antonio Conte’s side have now taken four off Liverpool.
+Having taken six points off City this season, Antonio Conte’s side have now taken four away from Liverpool.

 They opened the door for the Reds with victory in Manchester in February, but they may well have closed it here, while simultaneously keeping their own hopes of a top-four finish alive.